Kanwrath/bitbybit/100DaysOfPython.md

 ```
 This will change the Integer 70 and print out the float value to 170.5

-### Day 2 Challenge - Write a program that adds the digits in a 2 digit number.
+### Day 2 Exercise - Write a program that adds the digits in a 2 digit number.
 ```python

 two_digit_number = input("Type a two digit number: ")